 The wise men saw the star because they were looking for it.
 When it finally stopped moving, they were overwhelmed with joy.
 They knew they had reached their destination.
 When they entered the house, they saw the child with Mary.
 And when they saw him, they worshipped him.

-This is the Sunday we celebrate the Epiphany, the revelation of Christ to the world, specifically to the Gentile world.
-It’s a world that has always been hungry for something new.
-Even today, more than 2000 years after the events we read about in Matthew’s gospel, the world is still looking, still seeking for the one thing that can satisfy its great hunger.
+Today we celebrate the Epiphany, the revelation of Christ to the world, specifically to the Gentile world.
+Even today, more than 2000 years after the events we read about in Matthew’s gospel, the world is still looking, still seeking for the one who can light the way forward.

 We have made it through a year filled with challenges, disappointments, and sorrows.
-A New Year makes us eager to celebrate all the possibilities that lie ahead of us in the year to come.
-As we come to this Table, where bread and cup unite us with one another in Christ Jesus, may we resolve to look for Messiah in unexpected places, to see him show up in unexpected ways.
-And may the light of Christ shine through us, revealing God’s deep and abiding love?
+A New Year makes us eager to celebrate all the possibilities that lie ahead of us.
+As we come to this Table, where bread and cup unite us with one another in Christ Jesus, how will you resolve to look for Messiah in unexpected places, to see him show up in unexpected ways this year?
+How will the light of Christ shine through you, revealing God’s deep and abiding love?
 And how will you enter the liminal space and time that leads to new life in Christ?